-Parameter Description + Values datanucleus.transactio n.type Type of transaction to use.
-If running under JavaSE the default is RESOURCE_LOCAL, and if running under JavaEE the default is JTA. {RESOURCE_LOCAL, JTA} datanucleus.transactio n.isolation Select the default transaction isolation level for ALL PM factories.
+Parameter Description + Values

+datanucleus.transactio n.type Type of transaction to use.
+If running under JavaSE the default is RESOURCE_LOCAL, and if running under JavaEE the default is JTA.

+{RESOURCE_LOCAL, JTA}

+Parameter Description + Values datanucleus.transactio n.isolation Select the default transaction isolation level for ALL PM factories.
 Some databases do not support all isolation levels, refer to your database documentation.
-Please refer to the transaction guide. {read-uncommitted, read-committed, repeatable-read, serializable}

-Parameter Description + Values datanucleus.transactio n.jta.transactionManag erLocator Selects the locator to use when using JTA transactions so that DataNucleus can find the JTA TransactionManager.
+Please refer to the transaction guide. {none, readuncommitted, read-committed, repeatable-read, serializable} datanucleus.transactio n.jta.transactionManag erLocator Selects the locator to use when using JTA transactions so that DataNucleus can find the JTA TransactionManager.
 If this isn't specified and using JTA transactions DataNucleus will search all available locators which could have a performance impact.
-See JTA Locator extension.
-If specifying "custom_jndi" please also specify "datanucleus.transaction.jta.transactionManagerJNDI" {autodetect, jboss, jonas, jotm, oc4j, orion, resin, sap, sun, weblogic, websphere, custom_jndi, alias of a JTA transaction locator} datanucleus.transactio n.jta.transactionManag erJNDI Name of a JNDI location to find the JTA transaction manager from (when using JTA transactions).
+See JTA Locator Extension Point If specifying "custom_jndi" please also specify "datanucleus.transaction.jta.transactionManagerJNDI" {autodetect, jboss, jonas, jotm, oc4j, orion, resin, sap, sun, weblogic, websphere, custom_jndi, alias of a JTA transaction locator} datanucleus.transactio n.jta.transactionManag erJNDI Name of a JNDI location to find the JTA transaction manager from (when using JTA transactions).
 This is for the case where you know where it is located.
 If not used DataNucleus will try certain well-known locations datanucleus.transactio n.nontx.read Whether to allow nontransactional reads {false, true } datanucleus.transactio n.nontx.write Whether to allow nontransactional writes {false, true } datanucleus.transactio n.nontx.atomic When a user invokes a nontransactional operation they can choose for these changes to go straight to the datastore (atomically) or to wait until either the next transaction commit, or close of the PM.
 Disable this if you want operations to be processed with the next real transaction. {true, false} datanucleus.SerializeRe ad With datastore transactions you can apply locking to objects as they are read from the datastore.
 This setting applies as the default for all PMs obtained.
 You can also specify this on a per-transaction or per-query basis (which is often better to avoid deadlocks etc) {true, false} datanucleus.flush.auto. objectLimit For use when using (DataNucleus) "AUTO" flush mode (see datanucleus.flush.mode) and is the limit on number of dirty objects before a flush to the datastore will be performed. {1, positive integer} datanucleus.flush.mode Sets when persistence operations are flushed to the datastore.
 MANUAL means that operations will be sent only on flush()/commit().
 QUERY means that operations will be sent on flush()/commit() and just before query execution.
 AUTO means that operations will be sent immediately (auto-flush) {MANUAL, QUERY, AUTO} datanucleus.flush.opti mised Whether to use an "optimised" flush process, changing the order of persists for referential integrity (as used by RDBMS typically), or whether to just build a list of deletes, inserts and updates and do them in batches.
-RDBMS defaults to true, whereas other datastores default to false (due to not having referential integrity, so gaining from batching {true, false} datanucleus.connection PoolingType This property allows you to utilise a 3rd party software package for enabling connection pooling.
-When using RDBMS you can select from DBCP2, C3P0, Proxool, BoneCP, etc. You must have the 3rd party jars in the CLASSPATH to use these options.
-Please refer to the Connection Pooling guide for details. {None, dbcp2-builtin, DBCP2, C3P0, Proxool, BoneCP, HikariCP, Tomcat, {others}}
+RDBMS defaults to true, whereas other datastores default to false (due to not having referential integrity, so gaining from batching {true, false}